Sagebrushers season 2 ep. 16: Senior Editor for News & Features w88 mobile Trent

 w88 mobile Trent: That's true.

 Brian Sandoval: Well, so it's fascinating that you've got to witness some of the history of this campus in addition to writing about it.
 So let's talk about the topic of the day and the year, really our sesquicentennial celebration.
 So we kicked off our year long celebration on October 12th of this year, and we'll be celebrating through October 12th, 2024.
 One of the exciting projects related to our celebration is the book that you are working on about our 150 year history.
-So, can you give our listeners a quick summary of what they can expect from “w88 mobile Nevada, Reno 1874 to 2024, 150 Years of Inspiring Excellence”?
+So, can you give our listeners a quick summary of what they can expect from “The w88 mobile of Nevada, Reno 1874 to 2024, 150 Years of Inspiring Excellence”?

 w88 mobile Trent: Well, part of the origin story of this, President Sandoval starts with you.
 I remember there were conversations about, how do we make this year special for the campus?
 How do we bring it to life to let people know that this is a really, really important time in our history?
 And really, this was your idea.
 You thought it would be a good idea to do a book about our history.
 There've been a couple of books that have been written in the past about our history and they’re excellent books.
 They haven't been updated in a while.
 So that was the opportunity was to try to, based on the work that had been done in the past, to sort of bring this 150 year history to life in this year 2023 into 2024, this ses- sesque centennial celebration-